Comparison of Structure Preserving Schemes for the Cahn-Hilliard-Navier-Stokes Equations with Degenerate Mobility and Adaptive Mesh Refinement: Numerics

 Fig. \ref{fig:1mass} demonstrates negligible mass deviation for all tested schemes, except for \femC, with the initial conditions and parameters present in Ex.~\ref{ex:noconv}.
 The largest absolute relative deviation in time is presented in Tab.~\ref{tab:phase-field-metrics}.
 Moreover, in Fig.~\ref{fig:relative_tolerance} we present relative mass deviations at time $t = T$ for non-linear tolerance $\epsilon\in\{10^{-12}, 10^{-14}, 10^{-16}\}$ for selected schemes, illustrating at least $\mathcal{O}\left(\frac{T\epsilon}{\tau |m_{\pf_h}(0)|}\right)$ relative mass deviation, except for the \asu scheme, which showed the smallest relative mass deviation overall without tightening the tolerance for $\epsilon \in \{10^{-14}, 10^{-16}\}$.
 The results indicate that tightening the non-linear solver tolerance generally improves mass conservation for the selected schemes.
 This suggests that the choice of solver tolerance can have a notable impact on the realization of mass conservation, and also in regards to scheme selection.

-In Tab.~\ref{tab:phase-field-metrics} we also report the computation time for using the non-linear tolerance $\epsilon = 10^{-16}$ and both for uniform grids and when using adaptivity, illustrating a general speed-up with mesh refinement as can be seen by comparing the results for $h_{\min} = \frac{1}{256}$ and when using a uniform grid with $h = \frac{1}{256}$.
+In Tab.~\ref{tab:phase-field-metrics} we also report the computation time for using the non-linear tolerance $\epsilon = 10^{-16}$ and both for uniform grids and when using adaptivity, illustrating a general speed-up with mesh refinement as can be seen by comparing the results for $h_{\min} = \frac{1}{64}$ and when using a uniform grid with $h = \frac{1}{64}$.
 However, this comes at the cost of larger mass deviation as can be seen by comparing the values in Tab.~\ref{tab:phase-field-metrics}, but ultimately, the deviation is still bounded as we previously asserted from Fig.~\ref{fig:relative_tolerance}.

 For \femC, to achieve boundedness, we observe higher mass deviation $||\Delta m_{\pf_h}||_\infty = \mathcal{O}(10^{-4})$ (see Tab.~\ref{tab:phase-field-metrics}) compared to \fem.
 This drawback is not observed for \femL, which keeps the bounds but at a significantly smaller relative mass violation $||\Delta m_{\pf_h}||_\infty$ of similar size to the \fem scheme.
-Keeping in mind that the mass deviation of the phase-field leads to violation of mass conservation of the physical mass $m_\rho$ when used to represent the density $\rho$ in fluid dynamical applications, it seems reasonable to prefer \femL instead of \femC to obtain better conservation properties.
+Keeping in mind that the mass deviation of the phase-field leads to violation of mass conservation of the physical mass $m_\rho$ when used to represent the density $\rho$ in fluid dynamical applications, it seems reasonable to prefer \femL instead of \femC to obtain better conservation properties.Energy dissipation is observed for all schemes presented, as shown in Figs.~\ref{fig:1eneg} and \ref{fig:1eneg2}.